dandydanny/darknewtab/README.md

 # Dark New Tab

-A minimalistic new tab page for Google Chrome.
+A minimalistic grey new tab page for Google Chrome.
 No external network requests.
 No analytics.
 No tracking.
 No bullshit.

 ### What?
 1. A minimalistic new tab page replacement for Chrome.